Amy Collins on Data: 5 Exciting Announcements about our Facebook Data

 By Amy Collins on November 29th 2017Read this article on our full site

-We've made some update to our Facebook data coverage.
+We've made some updates to our Facebook data coverage.
 Find out all the details in our blog post and how Brandwatch is improving.

 1. Higher performing Owned Channel coverage

 In the past, we treated pages you own and other organizations Facebook pages more or less the same when crawling them.
 But this was missing a trick.
 If you own a page, your Facebook account gets special access to it; You get a “token” attached to your account which enables a high rate limit and more privileged access to the API.

 Rolling out today, you will be able to declare the page as Owned and we’ve made it super simple to add the page admin account:

 Authenticating with the Page Admin account is now simple.
 It features an invitation system leveraging a powerful 1990s era technology called email, so it works even if the Facebook page admin is in another office or if you’re an agency, one of your clients.

 Furthermore, if you have one user that is the admin of all your pages you don’t have to keep inviting them over and over as you configure all your channels; inviting them once will be enough, we’ll unlock the higher rate limit on all the other pages you own too.